Dr. Obaje holding Glucosamine Molecule (Model)

 I'm a research scientist and I love research!
 I was a lecturer in the university and now

-a chartered scientist & chartered chemist in the UK with many research publications.
+an industrial chartered scientist & chartered chemist in the UK with many research publications.
 I hold

 technology patents in the US, Japan and in Singapore.